-Cognitive Islands and Runaway Echo Chambers (Synthese, forthcoming).
+Cognitive Islands and Runaway Echo Chambers (Synthese, 2018).
 In some domains, we must exercise our own abilities in order to decide which experts to trust.
 This leads us vulnerable to a runaway bootstrapping effect, where flawed abilities compound themselves through the choice of bad experts.

 Escape the Echo Chamber (Aeon Magazine, 2018).
 A popular press, reader-friendly version of “Echo Chambers and Epistemic Bubbles”.